arthurdouillard/hugo-website/content/post/densenet.md

 ### Introduction

-**DenseNet** is a new CNN architecture that reached State-Of-The-Art (SOTA) results on classification datasets (CIFAR, SVHN, ImageNet) using few parameters.
+**DenseNet** is a new CNN architecture that reached State-Of-The-Art (SOTA) results on classification datasets (CIFAR, SVHN, ImageNet) using less parameters.

-Thanks to its new use of residual it can be very deep and still be easy to optimize.
+Thanks to its new use of residual it can be deeper than the usual networks and still be easy to optimize.

 ### General Architecture

-DenseNet is composed of several **Dense blocks**.
+DenseNet is composed of **Dense blocks**.
 In those blocks, the layers are *densely* connected together: Each layer receive in input all previous layers output feature maps.